-No. 20-1
+No. 22-1

-Title: 2020 State Park Deer Management Hunt Results Author: Anthony Sipes, Chief of Natural Resources
+Title: 2022 State Park Deer Management Hunt Results Author: Anthony Sipes, Natural Resources Manager

-Date: 01/15/2021
+Date: 05/16/2023

-Abstract: The year 2020 marked the 27th anniversary of deer management hunts in Indiana State Parks.
+Abstract: The year 2022 marked the 29th anniversary of deer management hunts in Indiana State Parks.
 The first management hunt was held in 1993 as an effort to mitigate damage to vegetation and unique habitat by an overpopulation of white-tailed deer (Odocoileus virginianus) in Brown County State Park.
 Multiple parks have hosted deer management hunts annually since 1995 and have included up to 21 parks and one natural area.
 The decision to start management hunts at individual parks has been based on scientific vegetation monitoring.
 Decisions to continue management hunts at individual parks are made annually using harvest data and consideration of occurrences of rare, threatened, and endangered flora that could be affected by excessive browsing by deer.
-In 2020, 5,043 hunter efforts were used to assist 16 parks and one recreation area.
-The result was a harvest of 1,243 deer.
-Daily standby drawings were held at two parks.
+In 2022, 4,781 hunter efforts were used to assist 16 parks, 1 natural area, and 1 recreation area.
+The result was a harvest of 1,322 deer.
+Daily standby drawings were held at several parks.
 Such drawings are conducted from time to time to reduce the impact of originally drawn hunters not showing up or not returning on the second day of each hunt.
-The 2020 harvest yielded a mean harvest per effort of 0.25, which is slightly above the program target of 0.22-0.20.
+The 2022 harvest yielded a mean harvest per effort of 0.27, which is slightly above the program target of 0.22-0.20.